GabeStah/dgraph-twitter-clone/tutorial/content/_index.md

 ### Dgraph Adapter

 We need to manipulate data on our Dgraph server.
-Dgraph's official [dgraph-js-http](https://github.com/dgraph-io/dgraph-js-http) package provides a useful API for creating [grpc-based](https://grpc.io/) transactions and mutations.
+Dgraph's official [dgraph-js-http](https://github.com/dgraph-io/dgraph-js-http) package provides a useful API for HTTP-based transactions and mutations.
 Our application uses `dgraph-js-http`, but we've also added a simple adapter that helps to transform our model data into a format Dgraph understands.

 ### GraphQL+-